Percolation on graphs of polynomial growth is local: analyticity, supercritical sharpness, isoperimetry: Minimal cutsets are coarsely connected

-Proceeding by contradiction, we assume that $\Pi$ is not $C$-connected.
-Let us denote by $K_1$ a $C$-connected component of $\Pi$, and by $K_2$ the union of all other $C$-connected components of $\Pi$.
-By construction, and since we assume $\Pi$ not to be $C$-connected, $(K_1,K_2)$ is a partition of $\Pi$ into two non-empty subsets, with $K_1$ being $C$-connected.
+Proceeding by contradiction, we assume that $\Pi$ is not $C$-coarse connected.
+Let us denote by $K_1$ a $C$-coarse connected component of $\Pi$, and by $K_2$ the union of all other $C$-coarse connected components of $\Pi$.
+By construction, and since we assume $\Pi$ not to be $C$-coarse connected, $(K_1,K_2)$ is a partition of $\Pi$ into two non-empty subsets, with $K_1$ being $C$-coarse connected.

 As $\Pi$ is a cutset between $x$ and $y$, its complement consists of at least two connected components: one contains $x$, which we denote by $H_x$, and another one contains $y$, which we denote by $H_y$.
 Given any two distinct vertices $z$ and $z'$ in $\Pi$, there is a path from $z$ to $z'$ visiting only vertices of $H_x\cup\{z,z'\}$ --- it suffices to concatenate a path from $z$ to $x$ in $H_x\cup\{z\}$ with a path from $z'$ to $x$ in $H_x\cup\{z'\}$.
 Similarly, there is a path from $z$ to $z'$ visiting only vertices of $H_y\cup\{z,z'\}$.